drocheam/optrace/docs/source/usage/tma.rst

 Overview
 ______________

 A ray transfer matrix analysis object |TMA_link| allows for the analysis of the paraxial properties of a lens or lens setups.
-After being computed once and for a specific wavelength it stores a snapshot of different quantities.
+It is computed for the current state of the geometry and stores the properties for a specific wavelength.
 These for instance include focal lengths, nodal points, optical powers and more.

-You can read about the calculation and meaning of the matrix analysis in :numref:`ray_matrix_analysis`.

 Defining the Geometry for the Analysis
 __________________________________________

 **Group/Raytracer**

-From a :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` with a specific geometry the |TMA_link| objected can be created with the member function :meth:`tma() <optrace.tracer.geometry.group.Group.tma>`.
+From a :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` with a specific geometry the |TMA_link| object is calculated with the member function :meth:`tma() <optrace.tracer.geometry.group.Group.tma>`.

 .. testcode::

    tma = RT.tma()

-The function optionally takes a wavelength in nanometers as argument, for which the properties are calculated.
+The function optionally takes a wavelength in nanometers as argument, for which the properties are calculated:

 .. testcode::

    tma = RT.tma(780)

-For a Group object this everything works the same way:
+For a :class:`Group <optrace.tracer.geometry.group.Group>` object this works in the same way:

 .. testcode::